radioblazer/nlts.github.com/spaceconsole/README.md

 * Bold or italicize text with ```ctrl-b``` and ```ctrl-i```.

 Planned features:
+* Use of Sanitize.js to ensure that only plaintext can be pasted into the contenteditable div, instead of messy HTML.
+Currently, pasting in anything other than plaintext looks odd.
 * Use of the jQuery terminal emulator http://terminal.jcubic.pl/
 * Dropbox saving/syncing